yAya-yns/Part_of_speech-Prediction/README.md

 # Part_of_speech-Prediction
-NLP project that predict the part of speech
+NLP project that predict the part of speech (tag) using HMM